 This easy sauteed zucchini recipe is a bold and flavorful side made with fresh zucchini, chili-lime salt, garlic, and cilantro.
 Crisp-tender, lightly browned, and bursting with flavor—this quick, gluten-free veggie dish is perfect for summer meals.

-Whether you’re looking to use up a glut of garden zucchini, need a quick vegetable to round out a weeknight meal, or want a colorful addition to a summer table, this sauteed zucchini has you covered.
-It’s naturally gluten-free, plant-based, and ready in under 15 minutes—making it a go-to side all season long.
+Whether you’re looking to use up a glut of garden zucchini, need a quick vegetable side to round out a weeknight meal, or want a colorful addition to your summer table, this sauteed zucchini recipe has you covered.
+It’s a side dish that feels effortless but tastes elevated.

 ❤️ Why You’ll Love This Easy Sautéed Zucchini